cappuu02/Cybersecurity-Sapienza/Statistic/Global summary of statistics.md

 ## Inferential Statistics
 In this kind of statistics we have a theoretical distribution represented by unknown population.
 We only have a sample that is a part of the unknown population.

-In a sample, so for theoretical distribution, we don't have the frequency but we use the concept of probability. **Probability is an abstract measure that is used in inferential statistics to describe uncertain events**
+In a sample, so for theoretical distribution, we don't have the **frequency** but we use the concept of probability. **Probability is an abstract measure that is used in inferential statistics to describe uncertain events**

->Probability is the abstraction concept of the probability.
+>Probability is the abstraction concept of the frequency.
 >Probability $\to$ Inferential statistics

 Probability is a measure, a set-function.